margaretmf/margaretmf.github.io/blog.md

 ---

 ## BLOG
-In this blog, I want to start sharing my journey through [the age of the algorithm](https://maisonneuve.org/article/2011/05/9/age-algorithm/) and take the time to publish some of the ways in which I work with data in my day to day life.
+Currently, we are living through [the age of the algorithm](https://maisonneuve.org/article/2011/05/9/age-algorithm/), with this blog, I hope to take the time to publish some of the ways in which I work with data in my day to day life.

 <br>

-### Understanding Social Networks (written on 1/2/2018)
+### Understanding Social Networks
 Psychologists, sociologists, and anthropologists are some of the first to study a branch of “mathematical” social science to understand social structures through [social network analysis]( http://moreno.ss.uci.edu/91.pdf).
 Since the early days, computational networks have been advanced.
 Facebook, a social media site that many people in my generation (generation y) grew up using, is a notorious example of a computational social network whose data representing the network is stored in a graph database, a database for data structures with nodes, properties of nodes, and relationships between nodes.
 An example of data from the Facebook workplace social network might include the following data:

 <img class="picture" src="social_network_data.jpg">